MagmaGuy/FreeMinecraftModels/ReadMe.md

 ## Contributing to the FreeMinecraftModels (FMM) project in general

 FMM is actually crowdfunded by the lovely people over at https://www.patreon.com/magmaguy !
 All contributions help more than you'd imagine ;)

+## Currently planned features:
+- Bedrock client RSP generation
+- Server properties-independent RSP management with geyser integration
+- Animations
+- Custom entities & hitboxes

+## Current weird limitations that need to be fixed:
+- If the pivot point (origin) of a bone is set to be over 67ish the model starts floating